Zero-sum Dynkin games under common and independent Poisson constraints: Equivalence of Dynkin games under different constraints

-This may not be the case if we make different choices of $A^C$ or $B^C$.
-For example, if we take $\tilde{A}^C=\{x:v^C(x)\leq l(x) \}\cup\{x:v^C(x)>l(x)> u(x)\}$ instead, then it could be the case that there exists some $x$ such that $u(x)\leq v^C(x)\leq l(x)$ holds, so that $\tilde{A}^C\cap B^C\neq \emptyset$, but the game under the independent Poisson constraint still has the same value as the game under the common Poisson constraint.
-In particular, without some restrictions on the choices of stopping sets, the condition $A^C \cap B^C = \emptyset$ of Corollary~\ref{cor:main} is not necessary for the conclusion of Theorem~\ref{thm:main} to hold. \end{remark}
+\begin{remark} { The equivalence of 2. in the above theorem may not hold if we make different choices of $A^C$ or $B^C$, \bDGH{even if those different choices also define a saddlepoint}.} For example, if we take $\tilde{A}^C=\{x:v^C(x)\leq l(x) \}\cup\{x:v^C(x)>l(x)> u(x)\}$ instead, then it could be the case that there exists some $x$ such that $u(x)\leq v^C(x)\leq l(x)$ holds, so that $\tilde{A}^C\cap B^C\neq \emptyset$, but the game under the independent Poisson constraint still has the same value as the game under the common Poisson constraint.
+In particular, without some restrictions on the choices of stopping sets, the condition $A^C \cap B^C = \emptyset$ of Theorem~\ref{thm:necessity} is not necessary for the conclusion of Proposition~\ref{prop:main} to hold. \end{remark}

-Corollary \ref{cor:main} tells us that, subject to some regularity conditions at infinity, if we have solved a Dynkin game under the common Poisson constraint and there exists optimal stopping regions for the two players which do not overlap, then the corresponding game under the independent Poisson constraint is also solved, with the same value and the same optimal stopping regions.
+Theorem \ref{thm:necessity} tells us that, subject to some regularity conditions at infinity, if we have solved a Dynkin game under the common Poisson constraint and there exist optimal stopping regions for the two players which do not overlap, then the corresponding game under the independent Poisson constraint is also solved, with the same value and the same optimal stopping regions.
 The converse of this statement is not true.
 That is, if we have solved the game under the independent Poisson constraint and the optimal stopping regions are disjoint, then the corresponding game under common Poisson constraint may not have the same value.
 This is the subject of the next subsection.